A Guide To Budget Dressing As A Plus-Size Person

 Check out specific curve and plus ranges

-Commonly overlooked because of their matronly associations, curve ranges from high street stores shouldn’t be ruled out.
+Commonly overlooked because of their matronly associations, curve ranges from popular stores shouldn’t be ruled out.
 "They tend to be more flatteringly shaped clothes than 'straight' sizes that are just made bigger but not adjusted to fit well," says Bridie.
-For example, New Look’s curve collection is often curated by plus-size style-setters and the pieces modelled on curvy figures.
 And above everything, all items are modestly priced.
-Other notable high street stores that stock on-trend curve ranges and staple pieces are River Island and H&M, and don't forget ASOS either.
+Other notable stores that stock on-trend curve ranges and staple pieces are The Iconic and ASOS.

+Okay, so when you’re filling your trolley with groceries, you might not be thinking about clothes shopping.
+But honestly, don’t sleep on supermarkets’ clothing shelves.
+From Costco to Aldi, there are fashionable garments to be had that are made well, affordable and size-inclusive.

 Advertisement